OpenEvalProject/evals/manuscripts/elife-75389/v5/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/75389/elife-75389-fig5-v5.jpg)

-**Figure 5.:** Ubiquitous expression of dSesn harboring a point mutation that abolishes oxidoreductase activity (dSesn orange lines) exacerbates early death in SCA2 model flies (compare orange lines to red lines) in both females (C86S,A) and males (D).
+**Figure 5.:** Ubiquitous expression of dSesn harboring a point mutation that abolishes oxidoreductase activity (dSesnC86S, orange lines) exacerbates early death in SCA2 model flies (compare orange lines to red lines) in both females (A) and males (D).
 In contrast, climbing speed is partially rescued in the same female flies (expressing both dSesnC86S and polyQ-expanded ATXN2, in orange) (B) and fully rescued in males (E).
 (C, F) Both wild-type dSesn and dSesnC86S expression reduce ATXN2 levels, but the effect of dSesnC86S expression is variable (examples of variability shown in panel [C]).
 Survival and mobility experiments performed in triplicate.
 Individual survival experiments are composed of ≥200 flies/genotype, scored every second day for death and analyzed by log-rank tests.
 Each individual climbing datum depicts average climbing speed for 5 vials of 20 flies, analyzed by 2-way ANOVA.
 Error bars indicate ± SD.
-Representative Western blots from five biological replicates (five flies per lysate), quantified in Figure 7.Figure 5—source data 1.Figure 5C (females) and Figure 5F (males).Figure 5—source data 2.Figure 5C depicting examples of variabliity.
+Representative Western blots from five biological replicates (five flies per lysate), quantified in Figure 7.

 ![Figure 6.](https://cdn.elifesciences.org/articles/75389/elife-75389-fig6-v5.jpg)

-**Figure 6.:** Ubiquitous expression of dSesn harboring two separate mutations that abolish mTORC interaction dSesn (D424AA–D), dSesn D423A/D424A (E–H) (denoted by orange lines) exacerbates early death (A,E, females, C,G, males) and fails to rescue mobility (B,F, females, D,H, males) in SCA2 flies.
+**Figure 6.:** Ubiquitous expression of dSesn harboring two separate mutations that abolish mTORC interaction dSesnD424A (A–D), dSesn D423A/D424A (E–H) (denoted by orange lines) exacerbates early death (A,E, females, C,G, males) and fails to rescue mobility (B,F, females, D,H, males) in SCA2 flies.
 Survival and mobility experiments performed in triplicate.
 Individual survival experiments are composed of ≥200 flies/genotype, scored every second day for death and analyzed by log-rank tests.
 Each individual climbing datum depicts average climbing speed for ≥5 vials of 20 flies, analyzed by 2-way ANOVA.
 Error bars indicate ± SD.

 We next ubiquitously expressed two separate amino-acid substitutions of dSesn that knock out its ability to modulate mTOR (Kim et al., 2015).
 Like dSesnC86S experiments, expression of either dSesnD424A (Figure 6A–D) or dSesnD423A/D424A (Figure 6E–H) increased early death in both female (Figure 6A, E) and male (Figure 6C, G) SCA2 flies.
 In female flies, both dSesnD424A and dSesn D423A/D424A conferred modest improvements to climbing speed compared to SCA2 model flies, but improvement did not equal that of wild-type dSesn expression and was absent at later timepoints (Figure 6B, F).
 Male flies ubiquitously expressing dSesnD424A did not display rescued mobility defects at any age (Figure 6D), while overexpression of dSesn D423A/D424A provided modest climbing speed improvements at early ages only (Figure 6H).
 Thus, interaction with mTOR appears critical for full rescue of climbing speed and protection against early death in SCA2 flies.